MikeBib/osTicket-Ticket-Lifecycle-Examples/README.md

 STEP 2 – ADDING INPUT AND ASSIGNING TICKETS
 </p>
 <br />
-On the "Tickets" page shown in EXAMPLE 2A we are able to edit the created ticket setting the priority, department, SLA Plan, etc. All edits to the ticket are logged in the ticket thread until it is closed out.
+On the "Tickets" tab shown in EXAMPLE 2A we are able to edit the created ticket setting the priority, department, SLA Plan, etc. All edits to the ticket are logged in the ticket thread until it is closed out.
 </p>
 <br />
 EXAMPLE 2A